Wind instrument repair

 Trumpet

 Setup: Use a mouthpiece adapter in the receiver.
 Secure the 1st and 3rd valve slides with hand or a rubber band/hair tie to keep slides from falling.
 Add a rubber stop to bell.
+Trumpets can also have their valves checked individually by removing a slide and plugging the tube.

 Procedure: